sethwolter/Syllabus-NET041815/README.md

 + Inheritance
 + Files and I/O

-PROJECT 3: Create a text-based online store application that includes abstraction.
+PROJECT 3: Create a text-based store application that includes abstraction.

 ------------